danvk/aoc2021/README.md

 but you cannot assign to a field in a struct in a map in Go (<https://stackoverflow.com/questions/42605337/cannot-assign-to-struct-field-in-a-map>) which makes this extremely onerous.

+I ran into a very confusing bug where my grid diverged from the sample after 8 steps.
+But if I used the step 7 grid as the input, it got the first step right.
+It turned out to be an issue with Go's random order traversal of maps.
+But is this really an underspecified problem?
+Or maybe the issue was that I'm mutating a grid, rather than creating a new one within each substep?

 ### Day 10

 I started with: